fglock/Perlito/README-perlito5-Java.md

   - no timely destruction (DESTROY) (because we use Java memory management)
       - files don't "auto-close" at the end of a block
+      - weaken() is a no-op
       - Try::Tiny "finally" doesn't work
-      - weaken() is a no-op
+      - Object::InsideOut will not cleanup unused objects

   - no XS (because we use Java instead of C)
       - many CPAN modules which use C libraries don't work